kshardha/cicdnewman/README.md

 # About

-This post will demonstrate use of code pipeline to build, deploy and functionally test an API.
-A stage within code pipeline will execute a functional test suite created with Postman.
+This post demonstrates the use of code pipeline to build, deploy and functionally test an API.
+A stage within code pipeline executes a functional test suite created with Postman.
 Results are made available for analysis with Athena and Quicksight.

 ![Postman Collection](readme_images/0_1_automated-api-testing.png)

 # 01 - API deployment

-First we will deploy a very simple api to test using Postman.
-And I do mean simple: 2 endpoints backed by lambda to test simple get methods.
-This should be enough to illustrate the concept and be the basis for your own tests.
+First, we deploy a straightforward API to test using Postman.
+Moreover, I do mean simple: 2 endpoints backed by lambda to test simple get methods.
+This simple API should be enough to illustrate the concept and be the basis for your tests.

-* First fork the existing github repo into your own account and check out the forked repo to your local dev environment.
+* First fork the existing GitHub repo into your account and check out the forked repo to your local dev environment.

 * Create an S3 bucket to contain resources related to this project.
-I created a bucket called postman-newman as you will see in subsequent instructions and screen shots. **You will need to create your own and reference it appropriately.**
+I created a bucket called postman-newman as observed in subsequent instructions and screenshots. **You need to create your own and reference it appropriately.
+It is referred to as your bucket root.**

-* Using your command line navigate to directory (01api) containing the source code for our api and yaml template used to package and deploy our api.
+* Using your command line navigate to the directory (01api) containing the source code for our API and yaml template used to package and deploy our API.

-* From there you will execute the following commands to deploy the api.
+* From there you execute the following commands to deploy the API.
-  * NOTE: remember to specify your own region and s3 bucket.
+  * NOTE: remember to specify your region and S3 bucket.

   ```
   aws cloudformation package \
   --region us-east-1 \
   --template-file postman-newman-api.yaml \
-  --s3-bucket <your_bucket> \
+  --s3-bucket <your_bucket_root> \
   --s3-prefix api-code \
   --output-template-file postman-newman-api-output.yaml
   ```